-In the Governmental Fund Financial Statements, fund balances are classified in the following categories:
+In the governmental fund financial statements, fund balances are classified in the following categories:

 Nonspendable - This classification includes amounts that cannot be spent because they are either (a) not in spendable form or (b) legally or contractually required to be maintained intact.
-The Authority's nonspendable fund balance includes prepaid expenses and deposits totaling \$18,918.
+The Authority's nonspendable fund balance includes prepaid items and deposits totaling \$13,463.